-Differences between the QC and QV split sample test results are acceptably identified by conducting a paired t-test in accordance with the WisDOT PWL Analysis Template.
+Calculation of air voids shall use either the QC, QV, or retained split sample test results, as identified by conducting the paired t-test with the WisDOT PWL Analysis Template.

-If QC and QV test results do not correlate as determined by the paired t-test, the retained split sample will be tested by the bureau's AASHTO accredited laboratory and certified personnel as a referee test.
-Any referee test results will be used for subsequent calculations and material acceptance.
+If QC and QV test results do not correlate as determined by the paired t-test, the retained split sample will be tested by the department's AASHTO accredited laboratory and HTCP certified personnel as a referee test.
 Additional investigation shall be conducted to identify the source of the difference between QC and QV data.
-QV or referee data will be used to determine material acceptance and pay.
+Referee data will be used to determine material acceptance and pay.